UniversityOfHelsinkiCS/mobvita/README.md

 Open localhost:8000 on your web browser

+# Testing

+Open app with docker and then run `npm run cypress:open`

 # Staging deployment will happen automatically from master branch
 - Production deployment happens automatically from releases